Learning To Learn [Efficient Learning]: The Techniques

 🗝 It teaches the idea of selection, do more by doing less.

-Ask ourselves, "What are the critical skills that can achieve the fastest result?".
+Ask ourselves, "What are the critical skills to achieve the fastest result?".

 🗝 An idea that we are finishing a project based on the time given.

-Usually what happens in our life is that the longer the deadline of a goal, the more we procrastinate until the deadline is very close and ending up cramming everything.
+Usually, the longer the deadline of a goal, the more we procrastinate until the deadline is very close and end up cramming everything.

-To avoid this, we can use the Pomodoro technique, or create our own system and short goals (deadline) to finish the big goal in time.
+To avoid this, we can use the Pomodoro technique or create our own system and short goals (deadline) to finish the big goal quickly.

-🗝 The idea is to work hard, get rid of obstacles, and get through the difficult skills that require hard work so eventually, it becomes second nature.
+🗝 The idea is to work hard, get rid of obstacles, and get through the difficult skills that require hard work until it becomes second nature.

 To do deep work: